 - Providing clear guidelines on alcohol consumption during approved Company or social events;

-- Establishing clear guidelines regarding smoking on Company premises, or Company vehicles where applicable; and
+- Establishing clear guidelines regarding smoking on Company premises, or Company vehicles where applicable.

 - Can Employers require employees to undergo drug testing?